 You don't need to do anything about fibrocystic breast changes.
 They are normal, and they don't lead to cancer.

 If breast pain bothers you:

-Although there is no evidence that any of these help with breast pain, some women report that they feel better when they give up caffeine; eat a very low-fat diet; or take certain vitamin, mineral, or herbal supplements, such as magnesium, vitamin E, or vitex.
+Although there is no evidence that any of these help with breast pain, some women report that they feel better when they give up caffeine; eat a very low-fat diet; or take certain vitamin, mineral, or herbal supplements.
 Be sure your doctor knows about any supplements you're taking.
 And talk with your doctor before you make any major changes to your diet.

 eMedicineHealth Medical Reference from Healthwise

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.